lnochili/azure-actions-imagebuilder/README.md

 * Azure resources for a Virtual Machine with Public IP.
 At the end of the aciton, these temporary resources shall be deleted when the Github action is configured to do so.

+#### location (optional)
+   This is the Azure region in which the Image Builder will run, currently, there are only limited Azure regions where Azure Image builder service is available.
+The source images must be present in this location, so for example, if you are using Shared Gallery Image or Managed Image, the image must exist in that Azure region.
+   The value is optional and will be set to the region of Resource Group Name supplied above.

 #### imagebuilder-template-name (optional)
   The name of the image builder template resource to be used for creating and running the Image builder service.
   This input is optional and by default, Action will use a unique name formed using a combination of resource-group-name and Github workflow Run number.